bobbbay/dotfiles/README.md

 nix flake show
 ```

 > Note: you can use bin/nd instead of `nix develop -c ...`.
+The `nd` command will be available if you have installed this configuration.

 Switch both system and home: